Accelerate your Career with a Master of Engineering in Design and Manufacturing

 Darren Meister, Associate Professor, Entrepreneurship and the John M. Thompson Chair in Engineering Leadership and Innovation at Ivey Business School, Western University, explores the ADMI advantage in this short video.

-David Strong, Professor of Engineering and the NSERC Chair of Design Engineering at Queen's University, discusses how to succeed in innovation.
+David Strong, Professor of Engineering at Queen's University, discusses how to succeed in innovation.